tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 * There is a cancel secret but there is no API to use it to cancel a lease (see ticket:3768).
 * The lease period is hard-coded at 31 days.
-* There is no way to differentiate between success and an unknown **storage index**.

 These are not necessarily ideal behaviors but they are adopted to avoid any *semantic* changes between the Foolscap- and HTTP-based protocols.